iluysperry/Sperry-Coin/README.md

 What is Sperry Coin?
 ----------------

-Sperry Coin is a secure version of Bitcoin using scrypt as a proof-of-work algorithm.
+Sperry Coin is a secure version of Bitcoin using cryptographical kabbalistic numerology 33 provide corrections in blockchain core source using scrypt as a proof-of-work algorithm.
  - 2 minute block targets
- - subsidy halves in 333k blocks (~4 years)
+ - subsidy halves in 333k blocks (~3 years)
  - ~33 million total coins

-The rest is the same as Bitcoin.
- - 53 coins per block
+ - 33 coins per block
- - 2018 blocks to retarget difficulty
+ - 1033 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Sperry client sofware, see http://www.sperrytecnologia.com.br